ewpratten/ewpratten.com/_posts/2019-09-04-wrong-python.md

 ---
 layout: post
-title:  "Doing Python the wrong way"
+title:  "Doing Python OOP the wrong way"
 description: "In the name of science!"
 date:   2019-09-07 13:13:00
 categories: projects random